 Archery - This club is available to any student who enjoys or wants to try archery.
 There are bullseye and 3D type target shooting opportunities.
 There is an online signup in October, and the group meets starting in mid-December.
 There is an optional fundraiser that students can participate in to earn their own bow.
-Also, there are several opportunities to attend tournaments every Monday after school starting in late Fall.
+Also, there are several opportunities to attend tournaments.

+Art - This club is available to any student that is interested in art.
+Students construct things that might not be done in art class, create craft projects and decorate the school throughout the year.
+Students meet every Monday after school starting in late Fall every Monday after school starting in late Fall.
 Battle of the Books - Battle of the Books is a state-wide competition run by the Wisconsin Educational Media Technology Association.
 Each school is allowed to send one team forward to compete against other teams in the state.
 At the middle school, students can form teams, divide up and read a list of 20 books, and then we compete against each other in "battles" consisting of questions from the books.
 The winning middle school team moves forward to compete in the state competition via a computerized team-test.